 Tip: If you install the Microsoft build of OpenJDK using the .msi package, the Windows installer will automatically add the JDK bin directory to your PATH.

 Note: HssSetup does not need to run on a Windows OS, it does not use krb5.conf or keytab files and the installation procedure does not require running commands on a Windows host.
 Jespa has it's own Kerberos implementation which deliberately mimics Windows behavior as closely as possible.
-If you know how Windows Kerberos works, then you know how Jespa Kerberos works.
 All state is either stored in the HSS properties file or retrieved from the network at runtime.
-HssSetup can do everything required to create a working SPNEGO service.
+HssSetup can do everything required to create a working Kerberos service.
 Jespa is 100% Java and has no dependencies on other packages or the host (not even DNS).
 Jespa is completely self-contained.

 Initially HssSetup starts in a "wizard" mode which prompts the operator for data necessary to create the Computer account, validate the installation and ultimately write the properties file.